High Atlas: Western High Atlas

 In the west lies the oldest portion of the range.
-Its high point is the Jbel Toubkal, which is visible from the city of Marrakech.
+Its high point is the Jbel Toubkal, which is visible from the city of Marrakesh.
 Jbel Toubkal lies in the Toubkal national park, which was created in 1942.
 The massif consists of Jurassic and Cretaceous formations notched by deep erosion-carved valleys.
 This part of the range includes the Ourika Valley, which is the only location in the High Atlas where the endangered primate, the Barbary macaque, Macaca sylvanus, is found; however, this primate is also found in parts of the Middle Atlas and the Rif, as well as parts of Algeria.
 The Ourika Valley is also a location where a diverse flora was recorded as early as the 19th century.

 Central High Atlas

 A solid chalk mass morphologically dominated by tabular zones reaching an altitude of 2,500 m extends from Azilal to Ouarzazate.
 Here, the contrasting landscapes are similar to Colorado in the United States, with high plateaux, gorges and box canyons, and peaks sometimes splintered by erosion.
 Several peaks in this area exceed 4000 m, with Jbel Mgoun at 4068 m being the highest peak in this part of the High Atlas.
 The area is populated by Berbers.